Council unswayed on City Hall project

 Incumbent council members Curtis Leak and Mary Jo Adams continue to favor the facility that would house police and all other municipal departments.

-Evans said that last week’s election results — where incumbents JD Willis and Dee Hammond — lost their seats was proof that there is real public hostility to the project.
+Evans said that last week’s election, where incumbents JD Willis and Dee Hammond lost their seats, was proof that there is real public hostility to the project.

 She told Leak, who also represents District 1, that 70 percent of voters casting ballots there were opposed to the new complex.